 In one regrettable instance, we don't learn about it until after the fact.

 Dug Too Deep - The Bore which released the Dark One during the Age of Legends.
 Definitely too deep in this case, seeing as how they managed to drill through the fabric of reality itself.

 Dying Moment of Awesome - Egwene discovers a very powerful weave, powerful enough to stop balefire, and promptly uses it to make herself go nova, turning herself and all the dreadlords at the last battle into crystal

-Earth All Along - It's implied in the books and confirmed by Word of God that the First Age, which took place before the Age of Legends, was our present day world.
+Earth All Along: It's implied in the books and confirmed by Robert Jordan that the First Age, which took place before the Age of Legends, was our present day world.

 The references to the giants "Mosk and Merk" who fought with spears of fire that reached around the world was the US and Russia.

 The story of "Lenn" who rode to the moon in the belly of an eagle was a reference to John Glenn, merged with LEM (lunar module).
 Similarly, Salya is a corruption of Sally Ride.